NREL/HIPSTER/Readme.md

  - **input_filenames**:

    - emission_bridge: emission bridge file name.
-   - creation_inventory: This points to the ReEDS input files from the ReEDS LiAISON-ReEDS framework with the ReEDS output data, grid mixes at different spatial levels, etc.
+   - creation_inventory: This points to the ReEDS input files from the ReEDS HIPSTER framework with the ReEDS output data, grid mixes at different spatial levels, etc.
    - foreground_inventory: input data file for life cycle inventory of the process under study.
    - modification_inventory: input data file for modification of existing datasets in ecoinvent.
-Required for LiAISON-ReEDS to modify the US grid mix within the ecoinvent database.
+Required for HIPSTER to modify the US grid mix within the ecoinvent database.
    - location_bridge: location bridge file name.
    - process_bridge:  process bridge file name.